 We may earn money or products from the companies mentioned in this post.

 Welcome back to the 8 Limbs of Yoga!
-Today we look into the fourth aspect of a yogic life, Pranayama.
+Today we look into the fourth aspect of yogic life, Pranayama Breathing.

 Prana is the universal life force that we can enhance and control with the use of our breath.
 Through control of our breathing pattern, we can either uplift or calm our energetic states.
 The fascinating aspect of this is that physiologically it corresponds with our autonomic nervous system.
 Our breath is the direct link to calm the body and mind by stimulating the parasympathetic nervous system.
 This helps us calm the hell down.

 It amazes me sometimes how the ancient yogis understood how the body works and put it into practice.
 For instance, if you observe an EKG, you’ll notice that during exhalation, the heart rate will slow ever so slightly.
 In the yogic tradition, the calming breathing technique focuses on an increased exhalation duration, directing slowing the heart as well.

 Three part breath is one of my favorite pranayama exercises, and I tend to bring it into play all day long.